dart-lang/leak_tracker/doc/leak_tracking/DETECT.md

 ### Memory

-The Leak Tracker stores a small additional record for each tracked alive object and for each detected leak, that increases the memory footprint.
+The leak_tracker stores a small additional record for each tracked alive object and for each detected leak, that increases the memory footprint.